Liyuna123/Gesture_Controlled_Robot/index.md

 The first challenge I faced was when attaching the wheel to the DC motors.
 One of them would not stay, so I solved the issue by adding electrical tape to secure it.
 The second issue I faced was with soldering the wires to the motors.
 It was important to be careful when doing that because the soldering iron melted the plastic multiple times.
 The final issue I faced was when soldering the wires to each other to connect to the motor driver.
 Because they were supposed to be screwed in, it was difficult to control the amount of solder on the wires as to be sure that they can still be screwed in.
 I had to remove solder multiple times.

 **Next Step:**
-For the next milestone, I will be creating the controller and testing to see that each component works.
+For the next milestone, I will be creating the controller and testing to see that each component works individually.

 <!--For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - An explanation about the different components of your project and how they will all integrate together